-At Skin Wellness Center of Alabama, we see many patients who are interested in lash extensions to make their eyelashes look longer, lusher and darker.
+At Skin Wellness Dermatology of Alabama, we see many patients who are interested in lash extensions to make their eyelashes look longer, lusher and darker.
 But we also see loads of patients who have problems—both aesthetic and medical—with their lash extensions.

 First of all, if you’ve seen many people with lash extensions, you’ve likely seen some botched jobs.
 There are a lot of bad lashes out there, such as the ones where you can see the glue glopped onto the lashes, or the ones that simply look obviously fake.
 The whole point is to make the long, dark lashes look like they’re actually natural, so these jobs have missed the mark.